mu5tafacool/Python_Selenium/readMe.md

 def test_problem_set_page():
 ```

-- used to check if the specified position is free to insert marker
+- User should be able to click on Problem Set page then check

 ```ruby
 def test_problems_of_week():